-Also worth noting are the different ways the doorknob attach to the lock set.
-On older style door hardware the doorknob is attached using an exposed set-screw that fastens the knob to a square threaded spindle.
-When turned, the square spindle rotated and operated the latch mechanism.
-The downside to this style of attachment (besides the unsightly set-screw) is that the set-screw style doorknob often becomes loose and may end up spinning in your hand.
+Also worth noting are the different ways the doorknob attaches to the lockset spindle.
+On older-style door hardware, the doorknob is attached using an exposed setscrew that secures the knob to a square threaded spindle.
+When turned, the spindle rotates and operates the latch mechanism.
+The downside to this style of attachment (besides the unsightly setscrew) is that the doorknob often becomes loose and may end up spinning in your hand.

-The currently popular method of attaching a doorknob to the lock set mechanism uses no screw at all, but rather a concealed device called a detent.
-This type of ”no-screw” doorknob is easily removed using a special technique.
+The currently popular method of attaching a doorknob to the spindle uses no screw at all, but rather a concealed device called a detent.
+This type of ”no-screw” doorknob is easily removed using a small flat-blade screwdriver.

-- Privacy lockset: Privacy locksets are used for access to rooms that need privacy such as some bedrooms and bathrooms.
-The privacy side is lockable by a push button or turn button, usually on the inside of the door.
-On the outside, there is no lock, but there may be a small hole in the knob on the other side of the lock set that allows use of a small emergency key to open the door if necessary.
+- Privacy lockset: Privacy locksets are used for access to rooms that need privacy, such as bathrooms, bedrooms, or home offices.
+The "privacy" side is lockable by a push button or turn button, usually on the inside of the door.
+On the outside, there is no lock, but there may be a small hole in the knob that allows the use of a small emergency key to unlock the door if necessary.

-This type of lock set is lockable on both sides and can be used with interior or exterior applications.
-It may be locked or unlocked by using a key on the outside, while the inside may lock and unlock with a turn button or a key.
+- Keyed entry lockset: A keyed lockset is lockable on both sides and can be used with interior or exterior applications.
+It can be locked and unlocked by using a key on the outside, while the inside may lock and unlock with a turn button or a key.
 This is the standard lockset for entry doors and is also useful for securing items in closets.

 - Dummy lockset: Dummy, or non-functional, locksets have just a knob or handle on each side that does not turn or activate any type of locking or latching mechanism.
 You see them on doors for linen closets, broom closets, and the like.
 When installed, they look just like standard passage locksets but function essentially like cabinet pulls.